-- Practices must perform the CDD measures set out in these Guidelines in respect of pre-existing clients (with whom the business relationship was established before 1 March 2018, when these Guidelines first came into effect), in addition to the situations in paragraph 620.3.1 (c) and (d): - (a) when a transaction takes place with regard to the client, which is: - (i) by virtue of the amount or nature of the transaction, unusual or suspicious; - (ii) not consistent with the practices' knowledge of the client or the client's business or risk profile, or with their knowledge of the source of the client's funds; or - (b) when a material change occurs in the way in which the client's business in conducted. - Practices should, in any case, over time, review the information known about pre-existing clients, assess the ML/TF risks of such clients and seek more information if necessary.
-Requirements for ongoing monitoring also apply to pre-existing clients (see Section 630). - 620.3.4 If practices are unable to comply with paragraph 620.3.2, AMLO requires that the business relationship with the client be terminated as soon as practicable.
+- Practices must perform the CDD measures set out in these Guidelines in respect of preexisting clients (with whom the business relationship was established before the Guidelines came into effect), in addition to the situations in paragraph 620.3.1 (c) and (d): - (a) when a transaction takes place with regard to the client, which is: - (i) by virtue of the amount or nature of the transaction, unusual or suspicious; - (ii) not consistent with the practice's knowledge of the client or the client's business or risk profile, or with its knowledge of the source of the client's funds; or - (b) when a material change occurs in the way in which the client's business in conducted. - Practices should, in any case, over time, review the information known about preexisting clients, assess the ML/TF risks of such clients and seek more information if necessary.
+Requirements for ongoing monitoring also apply to pre-existing clients (see Section 630). - 620.3.4 If a practice is unable to comply with paragraph 620.3.2, AMLO requires that the business relationship with the client be terminated as soon as practicable.

-620.4 Client acceptance/ risk assessment and risk categories
+620.4 Client acceptance/risk assessment and risk categories

 - Practices should assess the ML/TF risks of individual clients when evaluating their clients during the acceptance stage and when taking on new engagements for pre-existing clients. - While a risk assessment should always be performed at the inception of a client relationship, for some clients, a comprehensive risk profile may only become evident once the service has begun, making ongoing monitoring a fundamental component of a reasonably designed RBA.
-Practices may therefore have to adjust their risk assessment of a particular client from time to time, or based upon information received, and review the extent and frequency of the CDD and ongoing monitoring to be applied to the client. - While there is no agreed upon definitive set of risk factors and no single methodology to apply these risk factors in determining the ML/TF risk rating of clients, as indicated in Appendix B, relevant factors can, generally speaking, be organised into three broad categories, which, in practice, are often inter-related, namely, client risk, country or geographic risk, and service, including delivery channel, risk.
+Practices may therefore have to adjust their risk assessment of a particular client from time to time, or based upon information received, and review the extent and frequency of the CDD and ongoing monitoring to be applied to the client.